 Service Date September 4, 2021

 A memorial service honoring Janet’s life will be held at 10:30 a.m. on Saturday, September 4, 2021 at The First Presbyterian Church of Kenosha.
+Due to public health concerns, and in compliance with the CDC guidelines, those in attendance are required to wear a face covering.
+We thank you for your understanding and cooperation during this difficult time.

 A memorial luncheon following the service will be held for family and friends at the Kenosha Country Club.